Lake Tanganyika – Africa’s Amazing Lake

 Gombe Stream National Park

 The first one is the smaller Gombe Stream National Park nestled on the northeastern shore.
 Its area is only 71 km2.
-As goes one funny saying, the number of monkeys in the park is equal to the number of scientists watching them.
+As a funny saying goes, “the number of chimps in the park is equal to the number of scientists watching them!”

 Besides chimpanzees, you will also find here yellow baboons, red colobuses, vervets, blue and red-tailed monkeys.
-Hippos, leopards, bush pigs and a great variety of snakes and birds, including flamingos, also live in the park.
+Hippos, leopards, bushbabies, honey badgers, bush pigs and a great variety of snakes and birds, including flamingos, also live in the park.

 The landscapes here are amazing!
 Exotic eco-lodges of Gombe Stream are waiting for you to come visit.